JayWood/the-seo-framework/readme.txt

 	* `AutoDescription_Generate_Title::title_for_terms()` now uses `array $args` for parameters.
 	* `AutoDescription_Generate_Title::generate_title()` now uses `array $args` for parameters.
 	* CSS and JS file identifiers have their duplicated `css` or `js` removed.
 So `autodescription-css-css` is now `autodescription-css`, and so forth.
-	* TODO All applicable cache keys are now flushed on settings save, regardless if option is available, to maintain code cleanliness.
 * **Updated:**
 	* JS files and cache.
 	* CSS files and cache.